 Quick Summary of Real Writing Jobs

-Pros: You are introduced to the many different ways you can earn money through freelance writing.
+The Good: You are introduced to the many different ways you can earn money through freelance writing.

-Cons: The site lists writing jobs that are freely available through Craiglist, UpWork, etc. Much of the tutorial information is generalized and outdated.
+The Bad: The site lists writing jobs that are freely available through Craiglist, UpWork, etc. Much of the tutorial information is generalized and outdated.
 Also, your personal information is sold to third party telemarketers, who will call and mail you.

-Our Recommendation: There is a ton of useful information about freelance writing that is already available online- and for free.
+The Bottom Line: There is a ton of useful information about freelance writing that is already available online- and for free.
 You're better off sticking to free resources and avoiding giving out your personal information to this sham business.

 As a freelance writer, I’m always looking for the next writing gig.
 That’s why I was intrigued by Real Writing Jobs, which proposes to connect freelance writers with writing jobs that are not only lucrative, but which can be completed from home.

 When I visited the RealWritingJobs.com website, I encountered the following sales page.

 I immediately found a few red flags just in the sales copy alone.
 For starters, if the need for freelance writers is “URGENT,” why are freelance writers being accepted “for a limited time?”

 Also, if you look at the above ad, you’ll see an American flag- yet the ad states that workers are being accepted worldwide.